Section

 The ON keyword must be included.

-4. You have two tables named EMPLOYEES and SALES.
-You want to identify the sales representatives who have generated at least $100,000 in revenue.
+and SALES.
+You want to identify the sales representatives who have generated at

-Which query should you issue?
-Mark for Review
+query should you

-(1) Points
+(1)

 SELECT first_name, last_name, sales

-FROM employees e, sales s
+employees e, sales s

-WHERE e.employee_id = s.employee_id AND revenue > 100000;
+e.employee_id = s.employee_id AND revenue > 100000;

 SELECT e.first_name, e.last_name, s.sales

-FROM employees, sales
+employees, sales

-WHERE e.employee_id = s.employee_id AND revenue >= 100000;
+e.employee_id = s.employee_id AND revenue >= 100000;

 SELECT e.first_name, e.last_name, s.sales

-FROM employees e, sales s
+employees e, sales s

-WHERE e.employee_id = s.employee_id AND revenue > 100000;
+e.employee_id = s.employee_id AND revenue > 100000;

 SELECT e.first_name, e.last_name, s.sales

-FROM employees e, sales s
+employees e, sales s

-WHERE e.employee_id = s.employee_id AND revenue >= 100000;
+e.employee_id = s.employee_id AND revenue >= 100000;

 (*)

-5. If table A has 10 rows and table B has 5 rows, how many rows will be returned if you perform a equi-join on those two tables?
-Mark for Review
+has 5 rows, how many rows will be returned if you perform a equi-join on those

-(1) Points
+(1)

 It depends on how many rows have matching data in each of the two tables. (*)